 The following criteria apply to the selection of courses during the exchange semester:

-1. The courses must be at the master’s level.
+- The courses must be at master’s level.

-3. Courses must not overlap with other courses that you have already taken or will take as part of your master’s degree.
-If the course you choose is overlapping with optional courses offered by the Department, we will set barriers against these courses and you will therefore not be able to take these course as part of your degree.
+- Courses must not overlap with other courses that you have already taken or will take as part of your master’s degree.
+If the course you choose is overlapping with optional courses offered by the Department, you will not be able to sign up for the overlapping course at UiO when you come back.

-4. If you want to take mandatory courses during the exchange, please contact the exchange coordinator that will help you in selecting relevant courses.
+- If you want to take mandatory courses during the exchange, please contact firstname.lastname@example.org

 Do note that not all institutions have the same course structure as the UiO.
 This means that you often have to take more than three courses per semester to achieve the equivalent of 30 credits.
 This is stipulated on the web pages of each agreement.
 If you are planning to exchange for two semesters, please contact your student advisor.